DiShondra Goree enters her fifth season as Shaw University’s head softball and volleyball coach.

-Goree attended Shaw University from 2000-04, where she was a stand-out student-athlete for both the volleyball and the softball teams.
-In her four years, both the volleyball and softball teams were Eastern Division Champions each season.
+Goree attended Shaw University from 2000-04, where she was a two sport standout student-athlete for both the volleyball and the softball team.
+For four consecutive years, both the volleyball and softball teams were Eastern Division Champions each season.
 In 2000-01, Goree received All-CIAA 2nd team honors and was a member of the CIAA All-Rookie team for softball.
 In 2002-03, Goree helped lead the softball team to the CIAA Championship and made the All-CIAA First team that year as a right fielder.
 She had a team high eight homeruns on the season and a slugging percentage of .571.
 In the 2003-04 season, her senior season, she was an All-CIAA First team selection in softball again as a left fielder.
 That year the softball team was 23-5 in conference play and again made a run for the CIAA crown.

 Goree received her Bachelor's Degree in Business Management with a Recreation minor from Shaw in 2004.
 She graduated Cum Laude with a 3.45 GPA.
 While at Shaw, she made the Dean’s list and President’s list three semesters & two semesters, respectively.
 In 2008, Goree received her Master's degree in Business Administration (MBA) from the University of St. Francis located in Fort Wayne, IN.
-Goree has also completed one year of coursework towards her Doctorate degree in Organizational Leadership at Indiana Wesleyan University in Marion, IN.
+Goree has also completed one year of coursework towards her Doctorate degree in Organizational Leadership at Indiana Wesleyan University in Marion, Ind.

 She currently resides in Raleigh, N.C.